 Here is the East Bay of California I am quite literally surrounded by cherry orchards.
-It’s almost ridiculous how many places I could go pick cherries within a 5 minute drive of my house.
-It also makes it easy to go WAY overboard and pick something like 12 pounds of cherries.
-Thankfully, I had an idea in mind and after many, many tests (and many days of stained red fingers from pitting cherries), I finally had a perfect red wine cherry cobbler recipe.
+With dozens of orchards within 5 minutes, it makes it easy to go WAY overboard and pick something like 12 pounds of cherries.
+Thankfully, it also means delicious cherry recipes like rhubarb cherry pie, vanilla cherry jam, and of course, this cherry cobbler!

 Wine and cherries are made for each other.
 Cherry is often a flavor note in wine itself, and sweetened up, thickened into a syrupy delectable dessert with a crunchy topping?
 It’s heaven guys, seriously.